tristanbatchler/tbat.me/_posts/2026-03-14-hiring-hundreds-of-bogosorts-to-calculate-pi.md

-The plan is as follows: pick a huge $$n$$, run bogosort millions of times to get a rock-solid average $$S$$, and calculate $$\pi$$ to a glorious number of decimal places just in time to eat some pie and celebrate March 14.
+The plan is as follows: pick a huge $$n$$, run bogosort millions of times to get a rock-solid average $$S$$, and calculate $$\pi$$ to a glorious number of decimal places just in time to celebrate March 14, <small>I wonder what [Matt Parker](https://www.youtube.com/standupmaths)'s up to this year...</small>.

 And obviously the accuracy of our result relies on choosing a sufficiently large $$n$$ to satisfy the gods of asymptotic analysis.

-Except...wait.
+Nothing could possibly be wrong with this plan.
+Ever.
+Nope.

+...wait.
 The larger $$n$$ is, the longer bogosort will take to complete.

-At a worse-than-exponential rate.
+At what turns out to be a **worse-than-exponential** rate.

 ## Competing objectives

+{% include img.html src="/posts/2026/03/14/squiddy.png" alt="Ruh-roh Raggy" %}

 Thanks to that eye-watering $$\mathcal{O}(n \cdot n!)$$ time complexity, choosing an appropriate $$n$$ could mean the difference between our CPU